 She looked over the railing, “Morris, would you say a few words to calm him – and me.”

-“It’s alright my friend.
+“It’s all right my friend.
 She’ll do you no harm.
-She is here to help.” came the dulcet tones of Morris’ voice.
+She is here to help,” came the dulcet tones of Morris’ voice.

 She continued moving toward the alcove, “My name is Grace.
 Will you speak with me and let me help?”
 The clouds above the bookshop broke, letting the noonday Sun stream through the skylight, illuminating the loft.